Good Reasoning Makes Good Demonstrations: Implicit Reasoning Quality Supervision via In-Context Reinforcement Learning: Experiments

 \subsection{Main Results}

 Table~\ref{tab:table1} presents benchmark performance.
 IC-DAPO outperforms DAPO by +2.5 average points at both scales, with gains particularly pronounced on competition benchmarks: +5.6 on AIME24 and +5.8 on AIME25 for the 1.5B model.
-This supports our hypothesis that implicit quality-based reweighting helps more on challenging problems where correct-but-low-quality traces are most harmful.
+This supports our hypothesis that implicit quality reweighting helps more on challenging problems where correct-but-low-quality traces are most harmful, which is further validated in Section~\ref{sec:q4}.
+To verify that this improvement generalizes beyond DAPO, we also apply In-Context RLVR to GRPO at 1.5B scale.
+IC-GRPO achieves +2.3 average improvement over GRPO across all benchmarks at this scale, confirming that the implicit reweighting mechanism transfers across different RL optimizers.

-Beyond improvements over DAPO, IC-DAPO also matches or exceeds methods that modify the RL objective (e.g., GSPO, CISPO), achieving the highest average score at both scales while only altering the \emph{input distribution}.
+Beyond improvements over the corresponding baselines, IC-DAPO also matches or exceeds methods that modify the RL objective (e.g., GSPO, CISPO), achieving the highest average score at both scales while only altering the \emph{input distribution}.
 This suggests that input-side modification constitutes an improvement axis orthogonal to policy optimization algorithms.
 We further compare wall-clock training time per training step and find that IC-DAPO incurs slight overhead ($<$5\%), confirming its practicality.